storesafe/cordova-sqlite-storage/README.md

 ## Known issues

 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- INCORRECT HANDLING and POSSIBLE CRASH on some Android system versions in case of emojis and other 4-byte UTF-8 characters on default Android sqlite access implementation ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
+- INCORRECT HANDLING on Android with POSSIBLE CRASH in case of emojis and other 4-byte UTF-8 characters on default Android sqlite access implementation ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
 It is sometimes possible to store and retrieve such characters but certain operations such as HEX conversions do not work properly when using the default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (NDK) implementation.
 It is suspected that such characters would be stored incorrectly by the default Android platform version.
 Note that this is not an issue in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [litehelpers/Cordova-sqlite-storage#551](https://github.com/litehelpers/Cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android in case the built-in Android database used (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
 - Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)
 - Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
 - A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [litehelpers/Cordova-sqlite-storage#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - SQL errors are reported with an INCORRECT error code (0) on Windows ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539).
 In certain cases SQL errors are also reported with error code 0 on Android in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
-- Possible crash on certain Android versions when using Unicode emoji and other 4-byte UTF-8 characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341)
 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).